jasperjang/clenvGUI/make_exe.md

 # How I made a .exe file

-1. First I pip installed pyinstaller pip install pyinstaller
+1. First I pip installed pyinstaller using a terminal
+'''
+    pip install pyinstaller
+'''
-2. Then cd into the clenvGUI directory and run: pyinstaller --onefile gui.py
+2. Then cd into the clenvGUI directory and run:
+'''
+    pyinstaller --onefile gui.py
+'''
 3. Once pyinstaller is finished, the .exe file should be located under the dist directory